Usama007/stock-market/README.md

     npm install
     ```

+## Tech Stack

+- **React:** The project is built using React, a popular JavaScript library for building user interfaces.
+- **axios:** Used for making HTTP requests to fetch data from the API.
+- **Chart.js:** A simple yet flexible JavaScript charting library for creating interactive charts.
+- **moment:** A JavaScript library for parsing, validating, manipulating, and formatting dates.
+- **Plotly.js:** A JavaScript library for creating interactive, publication-quality graphs.
+- **react-chartjs-2:** A React wrapper for Chart.js, allowing seamless integration of Chart.js into React applications.
+- **react-dom:** Provides DOM-specific methods for React components.
+- **react-plotly.js:** A React wrapper for Plotly.js, enabling the use of Plotly.js within React applications.

 ## Usage

 1. **Before running the project, ensure you have obtained the necessary API token from [IEX Cloud](https://iexcloud.io/).
 This token should be stored in an environment variable named `VITE_TOKEN`.**